Fifth Down Game (1940): Forfeit

-The New York Times compared the Fifth Down Game to a 1922 contest between Columbia and New York University where the schools disagreed on whether the deciding play counted as a touchdown or a safety.
+The New York Times compared the Fifth Down Game to a 1922 contest between Columbia and NYU where the schools disagreed on whether the deciding play counted as a touchdown or a safety.
 The newspaper noted that, as of 1940, both schools continued to claim that game as a win, and at least one record book publisher compromised by listing it as a Columbia win on Columbia's page, and an NYU win on NYU's page.

 Aftermath

 Although there is some doubt whether the 1940 Cornell forfeit was official according to NCAA rules, the game is regarded as a 3–0 Dartmouth victory, instead of a 7–3 triumph by Cornell.

 This was described in press accounts as the only time in the history of football that a game was decided off the field.